amccook/python-telegram-starter-bot/README.md

 ## Implementation

+### 1. Start ngrok
-1. With ngrok downloaded and installed, run:
+With ngrok downloaded and installed, run:
 **On Windows**
 ```
 ngrok.exe http 8443